Covid-19 in Morocco Update: December 2020

 SUNLIGHT & WARMTH A study published in late June 2020 shows that strong sunlight is capable of wiping out 90 percent or more of coronavirus on surfaces in just 34 minutes – we have enough of that in Taroudant (the warmest in Morocco in the winter) as proven by the tortoises who don’t need to hibernate here because they can get enough energy from the sun.
 Besides a study published in the August 2020 edition of The Lancet a researcher reports that, in real life situations, he found “no viable SARS-CoV-2 detected on surfaces.”

 The authorities have put in place measures to ensure that tourists can travel safely.
 The airports have already been set up with hygiene and control systems.
 By law tourist accommodation will not be allowed to reopen until they have put into place hygiene measures which are subject to control and monitoring.

 There are moves afoot to make receiving tourists simpler.

-Morocco, with a population of 36 million, has used hydroxychloroquine which seems to have been important in keeping a low (1.7%) fatality rate.
+Morocco has used hydroxychloroquine which seems to have been important in keeping a low (1.7%) fatality rate and both zinc and Vitamin C are issued to patients.
 Professor Zemmouri, a Moroccan scientist, believes that 78% of Europe’s COVID-19 deaths could have been prevented if Europe had used hydroxychloroquine (an inexpensive drug with a long safety record); it must, however, be administered early in the course of the disease, unlike in some of the unsuccessful trails.
 They had been widely praised for their handling of the disease and are now donating substantial quantities of supplies for Covid-19 to several African countries, although Africa is the continent with the lowest rates of infection.
-Since August the situation has worsened.
+The peak was reached in Morocco in mid- late November.

 We suggest you read this to be aware of risks & follow our recommendations to prevent infection: